chicio/chicio.github.io/_posts/2018-05-08-id3tageditor-swift-read-write-id3-tag-mp3.md

  * ID3 tag file identifier, 3 bytes, usually represented as "ID3"
  * tag version, 2 bytes, a couple of number that represent the major version and the revision version (e.g. `0x03 0x00`)
  * flags, 1 bytes, contains three configurations flags represented as `%abc00000` (bit to 1)
  * size, 4 bytes.
-Quoting the ID3 standard the size is
+Quoting the ID3 standard the size is:

   > the size of the complete tag after unsychronisation, including padding, excluding the header but not excluding the extended header.
 The ID3v2 tag size is encoded with four bytes where the most significant bit (bit 7) is set to